BelfrySCAD/BOSL2/CONTRIBUTING.md

 	    3. Click the Clone button.
 	    4. When it asks "How are you planning to use this fork?", click on the button "To contribute to the parent project."

-1. Before you edit files, always syncronize with the upstream repository:
+1. Before you edit files, always synchronize with the upstream repository:
     - If using the command-line:
         ```
         git pull upstream